bismuthfoundation/Awesome-Bismuth/Bounties.md

 # Bismuth development bounties

-This file lists Bismuth projects with development bounties.
+Here Bismuth projects with development bounties are listed.
 Contributions from external developers is welcome.
 To receive the development bounty, at least two members of the core team must quality-check and approve the developed code (pull request).

 ## Current Bounty Projects